 Most first-year students, 75 percent, choose to live on campus.
 Most of them are placed in traditional residence halls, usually in double occupancy rooms.
 Residential staff plan specific activities to help students get to know one another.
 We also offer honors housing.
 Students indicate their housing preferences and are assigned on a first-come, first-served basis.
 Contracts are sent out in mid-May and assignments are made during the summer.
 Sophomores, juniors and seniors who live on campus can choose suites, apartments or townhouses.

 Residential and commuter students can select from several meal plan options to meet their specific needs.
 There are 14 locations with an abundance of food options, and an emphasis on locally grown foods.
 Many of the meal plans include complimentary guest passes for visitors and snack money to spend as the student wishes.

 Health Services is open Monday to Friday, 8am to 5pm during the academic year.
 Our staff of nurse practitioners, nurses, and a consulting physician can evaluate and treat most student health issues.

 The Counseling Center helps students with a variety of social and psychological concerns on both an appointment and emergency walk-in basis, with complete confidentiality.

 Ensuring the safety of your daughter or son is our top priority.
 Here’s how we do it:

-Public Safety: Public safety officers are on duty 24 hours a day, 365 days a year.
+Safety: University police officers are on duty 24 hours a day, 365 days a year.

 myAlert: myAlert is a notification system designed to immediately deliver emergency information to students via multiple methods including mobile phone text and voice messaging.
 Types of notifications include weather-related closings and delays and environmental or violent crime emergencies that significantly disrupt daily activities or pose an immediate threat to health and safety.